cqdowning/cytoblast/ProjectDocument.md

 * Have around 5 rooms per level
 * Levels should get progressively more difficult

 The first level was what was used in our demo.
 The main problem with level design was that the difficulty of the demo level varied a lot with playtesters.
 Players more experienced with the genre felt it was too easy while other players struggled to get past the first enemy.
 I decided to make the first enemies of the levels all take one hit to defeat.
 In the end, level 1 went mostly unchanged after the demo since I felt it had a decent base line difficulty.
+After a few attempts, level 1 should be fairly easy to get past due to its large levels and low enemy count.

 ![Layout for Level 1](./project_doc_images/Level_1_Layout.PNG "Layout for Level 1")

-Level 2 increases the difficulty level and has some more interesting room layouts.
-I tried to keep room sizes smaller and I increased the enemy density so that all enemies felt threatening.
+Level 2 increases the difficulty level by having more enemies and it has some more interesting room layouts.
+I tried to keep room sizes smaller to force more tense situations and I increased the enemy density so that all enemies felt threatening.
 I also made the player travel to the right in level 2 to make it feel different.
 This also grants the player a little extra look ahead due to the camera being wider than it is tall.

 ![Layout for Level 2](./project_doc_images/Level_2_Layout.PNG "Layout for Level 2")

 Level 3 is the last level so I wanted to make it feel more like a final gauntlet.
 Level 3 only has a few rooms but they are larger with many enemies and fewer walls to hide behind.
+The rooms also spawn multiple sets of enemies over time.
 I tried to make the final room interesting by having it progressively open up with more enemies spawning each time.
-I decided to make the player travel downward into the depths of the level.
+Additionally, I decided to make the player travel downward into the depths of the level.
 This also reduces the player’s lookahead.
+Overall, I think it feels like a proper final level.

 ![Layout for Level 3](./project_doc_images/Level_3_Layout.PNG "Layout for Level 3")